What is Data Strategy?

 Key Components of a Data Migration Strategy

-• Select the appropriate migration tools and technologies that match the complexity and volume of data, ensuring they align with the organization’s infrastructure.
+Select the appropriate migration tools and technologies that match the complexity and volume of data, ensuring they align with the organisation’s infrastructure.

 The Importance of Agility in Data Strategy